-The vermiform appendix is a worm-like blind-ended projection from the posteromedial end of the caecum with an average length of 7.5 and 10 cm1.
-Inflammation of the appendix simply termed as appendicitis is often caused by the obstruction of its orifice from an appendicolith, hypertrophied submucosal lymphatic tissue especially in young age groups, malignancy, intraluminal parasites infestation or any other mechanical cause.
-The luminal blockage heralds the inflammatory process and can progress to localized ischemia secondary to increased intraluminal pressure, formation of a localized abscess, or generalized peritonitis after perforation2.
+The vermiform appendix is a worm-like blind-ended projection from the posteromedial end of the caecum with an average length of 7.5 and 10 cm.
+Inflammation of the appendix, termed appendicitis, is often caused by obstructing its orifice from an appendicolith, hypertrophied submucosal lymphatic tissue, especially in young age groups, malignancy, intraluminal parasites infestation, or any other mechanical cause.
+The luminal blockage heralds the inflammatory process and can progress to localized ischemia secondary to increased intraluminal pressure, localized abscess formation, or generalized peritonitis after perforation.

-Acute appendicitis is one of the most common causes of acute abdomen in the emergency department with 5.7-57 cases per 100,000 populations with lifetime risk percentages of 8.6 and 6.7 for males and females respectively.
-Interestingly the surgical intervention is high in females in the second and third decades as compared to males (23 vs 12) 3.
-Regardless of the cause, inflammation of the appendix warrants early surgical intervention and is considered as a gold standard approach in most uncomplicated cases4.

-Any form of delay in clinical diagnosis or surgical intervention can possibly lead to increased morbidity including appendicular perforation and postoperative Surgical Site Infection (SSI), particularly in complicated cases5-7.
-SSI has been reported in different studies as one of the most common complications of appendectomy and may reach up to 40% in type IV (infected or dirty type) of surgery after perforated viscus^{1,8,9}.
-SSI is the most common cause of nosocomial infection after the urinary tract and globally a major healthcare challenge for physicians with serious consequences.
-This includes patient dissatisfaction after a negative impact on their psychological and physical quality of life, increased hospital stay and economic burden, and litigation.
-As a result, health care professionals are blamed wholly for the SSI in society but in reality, patient or disease-related factors are more responsible10.
+Acute appendicitis is one of the most common causes of acute abdomen in the emergency department, with 5.7-57 cases per 100,000 populations with lifetime risk percentages of 8.6 and 6.7 for males and females, respectively.
+Interestingly, surgical intervention is high in females in the second and third decades compared to males (23 vs. 12).
+Regardless of the cause, inflammation of the appendix warrants early surgical intervention and is considered a gold standard approach in most uncomplicated cases.
+Any form of delay in clinical diagnosis or surgical intervention can lead to increased morbidity, including appendicular perforation and postoperative Surgical Site Infection (SSI), particularly in complicated cases5- .
+SSI has been reported in different studies as one of the most common complications of appendectomy and may reach up to 40% in type IV (infected or dirty type) of surgery after perforated viscus.
+SSI is the most common cause of nosocomial infection after the urinary tract and is globally a major healthcare challenge for physicians with severe consequences.
+This includes patient dissatisfaction after negatively impacting their psychological and physical quality of life, increased hospital stay and economic burden, and litigation.
+As a result, health care professionals are blamed wholly for the SSI in society, but in reality, patient or disease-related factors responsible. are more povidone-iodine scrub addresses only superficial bacteria.

-The surgical intervention of any form or disease can set in a complex cascade leading to invasion of normal microbial organisms and resulting in major infections.
-Every effort is made to reduce perioperative morbidity and mortality by improving different components of clinical care.
-Preoperative skin antisepsis with either chlorhexidine alcohol or povidone-iodine scrub addresses only superficial bacteria.
 In addition to multiple endogenous sources of wound infection, the commonly used suture materials are exogenous and react like foreign bodies and nidus for bacterial colonization.
-As a result of this understanding, different strategies including irrigation of wounds with topical antibiotics or antibiotic coated sutures were used with the expectation of decreased post-operative growth of bacterial colonization of surgical wounds11.
-The specific quantity of microbes required to develop an infection or infective threshold is surprisingly decreased in tissues after contamination by the sutures and knots made within 12.
-Therefore use of antimicrobial sutures can actively inhibit most commonly involved pathogenic microorganisms such as Staphylococcus aureus, Staphylococcus epidermidis, methicillinresistant S. aureus (MRSA), and methicillin-resistant S. epidermidis (MRSE) can reduce their pathogenicity and the overall prevalence of SSI13.
+As a result of this understanding, different strategies, including irrigation of wounds with topical antibiotics or antibiotic coated sutures, were used with the expectation of decreased postoperative growth of bacterial colonization of surgical wounds.
+The specific quantity of microbes required to develop an infection or infective threshold surprisingly reduces in tissues after contamination by the sutures and knots made within Therefore use of antimicrobial sutures can actively inhibit the most commonly involved pathogenic microorganisms such as Staphylococcus aureus, Staphylococcus epidermidis, methicillin-resistant S. aureus (MRSA), and methicillin-resistant S. epidermidis (MRSE) can reduce their pathogenicity and the overall prevalence of SSI.
 The objective of this study was to determine the frequency of Surgical Site Infection after open appendectomy using antimicrobial sutures.